nasa/earthdata-search/README.md

     npm run build

-This production build can be run locally with any number of http-server solution.
+This production build can be run locally with any number of http-server solutions.
 A simple one is to use the http-server package

     npx http-server static/dist